A1253AI/BPE_Tokenizer/README.md

 ['I','love','NLP'] --> [21,67,55]

+How BPE training data is different from LLM?

+BPE training data consists of small text corpora used to learn frequent character pairs and build a subword vocabulary, enabling efficient and consistent   tokenization.
+In contrast, LLM training data comprises massive, tokenized datasets (often in terabytes) drawn from diverse sources like books, websites, and code,   used to teach the model to predict the next token in a sequence.
+BPE runs before LLM training and defines how raw text is broken into tokens, which the LLM then   learns to model statistically.

 # BPE originally stands for Byte Pair Encoding because it operates at the byte level, not at the character or word level.

 Since a byte consists of 8 bits, there are 2^8 = 256 possible values that a single byte can represent, ranging from 0 to 255